arched-dev/mapextrackt/README.md

 Computers have a harder time, but modern advances with convolutional neural networks are making this task a reality and have now surpassed human level accuracy.

-Computers are beautiful, neural networks are beautiful.
-And the maps they create to determine what makes a cat a cat are beautiful.
+Computers are amazing, the neural networks and maps they create are beautiful.

+Why not have an explore?

 ----------------------------